Palestinian officials: Abbas picks ally for new premier

-Palestinian officials say that President Mahmoud Abbas has chosen longtime adviser Mohammed Ishtayeh as his new prime minister.
+The Palestinian president has chosen longtime adviser Mohammed Ishtayeh as his new prime minister, officials said Sunday, a step that further deepens the rift with the rival Hamas group.

-The officials say that Abbas will announce the appointment later on Sunday.
-They spoke on condition of anonymity pending the official announcement.
+President Mahmoud Abbas was expected to announce the appointment later in the day, the officials said, speaking on condition of anonymity pending a formal announcement.

-Ishtayeh is a British-educated economist who is a top official in Abbas' Fatah movement.
-He has served as a Cabinet minister and peace negotiator with Israel and currently chairs the Palestinian Economic Council for Development and Reconstruction.
+Ishtayeh, a British-educated economist, is a top official in Abbas' Fatah movement.
+He is a former peace negotiator and strong proponent of a two-state solution with Israel.
+He also is a strong critic of the Islamic militant group Hamas, which seized control of the Gaza Strip from Fatah forces in 2007.

-Ishtayeh would replace Rami Hamdallah, who announced his resignation in January after years of failed attempts to reconcile with the rival Hamas movement.
-After his appointment, he will be responsible for putting together a new Cabinet.
+The Hamas takeover has left the Palestinians torn between rival governments in Gaza and the West Bank, where Abbas' Palestinian Authority administers autonomous areas.
+Repeated attempts at reconciliation have failed.

 Sign Up and Save